 Law People Management provides custom management consulting services to law firms and law departments, offering business-savvy, psychologically sophisticated and real-world solutions to both the traditional and emerging people management challenges that are unique to the legal industry.
 We have advised Fortune 500 corporations and law firms of all sizes on such issues as organizational transition and change management, management structure, risk management, compensation, succession, lateral integration, selection and retention, leadership and professional development, diversity, culture, morale and communication.
 By enhancing personal and workplace dynamics, our clients achieve both greater profitability and the collaborative, energized and innovative culture that best supports lawyers and their clients.

-Muir has practiced in the United States and abroad, in both law firms and law departments, including as an associate at New York’s Davis Polk & Wardwell, as Co-General Counsel for the TAG Group, based in Paris, France, and as Vice President of the CPR Institute for Dispute Resolution.
+Muir has practiced law in the United States and abroad, in both law firms and law departments, including as an associate at New York’s Davis Polk & Wardwell, as Co-General Counsel for the TAG Group, based in Paris, France, and as Vice President of the CPR Institute for Dispute Resolution.
 She graduated with Distinction in Psychology from Swarthmore College, received a J.D. with Honors from the University of Texas Law School and a certificate in International Law from the London School of Economics.
 Muir has taken post-graduate courses in behavioral science and advanced mediation training at Harvard University.
 She is also certified to administer several assessments, including the Myers-Briggs Type Indicator (MBTI) and the Mayer-Salovey-Caruso Emotional Intelligence Test (MSCEIT).